thegetty/quire-docs/content/docs-v1/metadata-configuration.md

 ### Revision History

 A history of post-publication revisions made to the publication typically appears on the *About* page.
 Any number of revision history property items can be added and each must include the attributes `date` and a `summary` of changes made on that date.
-The `summary` attribute supports Markdown formatting, and would typically be in list form.
+The `summary` attribute supports Markdown formatting and would typically be in list form.

 If you are using {{< q-def "GitHub" >}} or a similar service for more granular version control, you may also include the `repository_url` in this section.
 And in this case the revision history collected in the `publication.yaml` can act as an overview.
-For more, see [our updates and revisions policy document](https://github.com/thegetty/digpublishing-guide/blob/master/updates-and-revisions.md).